insight-centre/naisc/CONFIGURATION.md

 * `links`: The path to the file containing the links to produce *(String)*

 ### Onto Lex

+This is used to create a monolingual word sense alignment between two dictionaries in the OntoLex-Lemon format

 **Name:** `blocking.OntoLex`
 No parameters